cogment/cogment-doc/src/cogment/tutorial/2-random-player.md

 - it handles the three main kind of events: **observations**, **rewards** and **messages**,
 - it does a default **action** whenever required, i.e. in response to an observation.

-We will further learn about how to use observations in [step 4](./4-heuristic-player.md) and rewards in [step 3](./3-rewards.md).
+We will further learn about how to use rewards in [step 3](./3-rewards.md) and observations in [step 4](./4-heuristic-player.md).
 Messages are out of the scope for this _basics_ tutorial.

 Please note the import and usage of `PlayerAction` which is the data structure from `data.proto` defining the actor's action space.